oh-ok/oh-ok.github.io/_posts/2021-01-10-happy_new_year_(and_sad_politics_stuff).markdown

 	<iframe src="https://giphy.com/embed/xUOxf23OGRF34s5Og0" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>
 </div><p><a href="https://giphy.com/gifs/retro-neon-new-year-xUOxf23OGRF34s5Og0">via GIPHY</a></p>

 We start the year off with *another* poorly timed national lockdown!
-This was very frustrating, since the week after lockdown was announced, we were supposed to begin university stuff again, but alas, it was not meant to be, online learning will have to do for my art & design course.
+This was very frustrating, since the week after lockdown was announced, we were supposed to begin university stuff again, but alas, it was not meant to be, online learning will have to do for my practical art & design course.

 It's kind of silly how we're still paying full price for half of the goods/services, the major reason for going to a design school in the first place (in my opinion) is to have access to their technical resources and their industry links, but we are not able to utilise those when we aren't allowed to leave our homes.
-I understand that we're still getting a degree from a physical "prestigious/traditional" university, but I feel like having the graduate years 2020 & 2021 on my CV will end up putting me below those who graduate the year before/after this pandemic starts to truly subside.
+I understand that we're still getting a degree from a physical "prestigious/traditional" university, but I feel like having the graduate years 2020 & 2021 on my CV will end up putting me below those who graduate the year before/after this pandemic.

 Doing design work at home isn't the worst thing in the world, but I find it quite hard to concentrate and having the distinct divide that a "physical work building" provides does help that a lot.
 I *really* struggled to do any work at home home over Christmas, I ended up doing a little sketchbook work (a few pages worth), but certainly far less than I would've liked.